remykarem/apriori-rs/README.md

-# Fast apriori
+# apriori-rs

-Fast apriori for association rule mining written in Rust with Python bindings.
+Fast implementation of apriori algorithm for association rule mining.
+Written in Rust 🦀 with Python bindings.

+This implementation uses multithreading using the [Rayon](https://github.com/rayon-rs/rayon) library.

 ## Installation